-Last week, like many other Fresno State students, Army ROTC cadets prepared for a weekend adventure – an adventure where learning was the mission.
+Last week, like many other Fresno State students, Army ROTC cadets prepared for a weekend adventure – except there was a mission to learn for the army cadets.

-The three-day getaway took 68 cadets on a fight against the elements, a journey trekking through Camp Roberts in San Miguel and a life-changing experience that will mold them into officers of the military.
+The three-day getaway took 68 cadets on a fight against the elements.
+It was a journey trekking through Camp Roberts in San Miguel which offered a life-changing experience that will mold the cadets into officers of the military.

 “They come together in a mixed formation of people and go out and do what it is that our seniors – when they commission to become lieutenants – will eventually be doing in the